Sacraments

 Weddings at Regina Coeli Church

+Please make arrangements six months in advance of the proposed wedding date.
+The Diocesan marriage preparation program will be required.
 Holy Matrimony is a sacrament established by Jesus Christ for the benefit and salvation of the husband and wife, and their children.
 It is also a vocation that God will call some of us to.
 Marriage as a sacrament differs from ordinary marriage; it is a true source of grace for the spouses, and unites husband and wife in a holy bond before God.
 True marriage is only between one man and one woman, and only death can break the bond of this sacrament.
 Marital relations is a fundamental part of this sacrament: “May marriage be honorable in every way, and may the marriage bed be immaculate.”
 (Heb 13:4).

 Additional Resources Regarding Marriage